sjmcpherson/Front-End-Developer-Learnings/README.md

 - Relational Database – built on tables, fields & keys e.g MySQL, SQL Server
 - Document-oriented Database – A collection of independent documents.
 E.g CouchDB, MongoDB
 - API – Application Programming Interface is a specification for combining software components.</li>
-- SDK – Software Development Kit is a toolkit to allow softwore development on a specific framework or platform</li>
+- SDK – Software Development Kit is a toolkit to allow software development on a specific framework or platform</li>
 - CDN – Content Delivery Network is a large distributed system of servers hosting content with high availability and download speeds.</li>
 - REST – REpresentational State Transfer is a Web service design model, conforming to REST constraits is considered RESTful</li>
 - Progressive Enhancement – Using a feature that may not be supported by all browsers but does not break the page if it isn’t supported</li>